 Map to the Good Life

-This prompt will be one of your options to address in Activity #4 of Map to the Good Life, which will be due before your dialogue group meeting on March 31 or April 1.
+This prompt will be one of your options to address in Activity #4 of Map to the Good Life, which will be due before your dialogue group meeting on November 10 or 11.

 Write a dialogue in which a believer in God and an atheist discuss one of Aquinas’ Five Ways, Anselm’s ontological argument, or another argument for God’s existence you are familiar with.
 The believer and the atheist should consider whether the argument is convincing, with the atheist raising one or more specific objections to it.